TBChess/Web/content/howitworks.md

     </div>
     <div class="mb-4">
         <h2 class="h5 fw-bold">Do I need to bring anything?</h2>
-        <p>Bring a chess board?
-If not, no worries.
-Other players will likely have one.
-Bring a chess clock if you have one too.</p>
+        <p>Bring a chess board.
+If you don't have one, no worries.
+Other players will likely have one.</p>
     </div>
     <div class="mb-4">
         <h2 class="h5 fw-bold">When should I register?</h2>